Wednesday, April 23, 2008

 AND THANK YOU ANCHOVIE!

-Thank you Danielle Centoni of the Oregonian Food Day for featuring Paris Breakfast!
+Thank you Danielle Centoni of Oregonian Food Day for featuring Paris Breakfast!

 How is your French?